 Root meristem phenotype of lines with contrasted primary root length was characterized using confocal microscopy.
-Lines ICML-IS 11155 and SL-2 (low and high primary root growth, respectively) were grown in paper rolls under controlled conditions in a growth room.
-In brief, pre-germinated seeds were sown along the long side of germination paper (Anchor Paper Company, USA) rolled on itself and imbibed in 1⁄4 strength Hoagland solution (Hoagland and Arnon, 1950).
+Lines ICML-IS 11155 and SL-2 (low and high primary root growth respectively) were grown in paper rolls under controlled conditions in a growth room.
+In brief, pre-germinated seeds were sown along the long side of germination paper (Anchor Paper Company, USA) rolled on itself and imbibed in /4 strength Hoagland solution (Hoagland and Arnon, 1950).
 Each paper roll was placed in an Erlenmeyer flask containing 200 ml of nutrient solution, a volume maintained constant throughout the experiment.
-Primary root length was measured, and 2 cm length were sampled from the tip of 1-week-old seedlings.
-Root tips were fixed in FAA solution for 24 hr.
-Then, root tips were washed twice in PBS solution and moved to the ClearSee clearing (Kurihara et al., 2015) solution for a minimum of 48 hr.
-Before imaging, root tips were stained for 30 min in 0.1% Calcofluor White and washed in ClearSee for other 30 min (protocol adapted from Ursache et al., 2018).
-Root tip images were obtained using a Leica SP8 confocal microscope equipped with a $\times 20/0.70$ dry objective at a detection range of 420-485 nm.
+Primary root length was measured, and 2 cm length were sampled from the tip of one-week old seedlings.
+Root tips were fixed in FAA solution for 24 hours.
+Then, root tips were washed twice in PBS solution and moved to the ClearSee clearing (Kurihara et al., 2015) solution for a minimum of 48 hours.
+Before imaging, root tips were stained for 30 minutes in 0.1% Calcofluor White and washed in ClearSeeTM for other 30 minutes (protocol adapted from

+Ursache et al. 2018).
+Root tip images were obtained using a Leica SP8 confocal microscope equipped with a 20 x /0.70 dry objective at a detection range of 420-485 nm.
 Images were analyzed using the Broadly Applicable Routines for ImageJ (Ferreira et al., 2015).
 Cell walls from the meta-xylem vessel were used to estimate cell length along the axial axis of the root.
-The 'find peaks' option was used to determine the coordinates of the cell walls along a segmented line traced from the guiescent center to the mature zone where the first root hairs were observed, and maximum cell length was reached.
+The "find peaks" option was used to determine the coordinates of the cell walls along a segmented line traced from the quiescent center to the mature zone where the first root hairs were observed, and maximum cell length was reached.
 Consecutive data points defined the cell length along the root axis and a logistic function was fitted to the data to characterize axial root growth (Morris and Silk, 1992).
 Elongation rate was estimated as the root length reached per day of experiment.
-This value divided by the maximum cell elongation defined per sample was used to approximate the cell production value or number of cells produced in the meristem per day assuming steady-state growth (Beemster et al., 2002).
+This value divided by the maximum cell elongation defined the meristem per day assuming steady-state growth (Beemster et al., 2002).